Astahiell/ImgResize/README.md

-Image resize written in JavaScript script to use in command line.
+Image resize written in JavaScript to use in command line.

 # Installation